SCCapstone/MVB/about.md

 Andy is currently a senior Computer Information Systems student at the University of South Carolina.
 He has done internships at Life Cycle Engineering, TIAA, and Boeing in addition to working part-time at the University Foundations office.
 After graduation, he plans to complete a master's in Computer Science in one year at the University of South Carolina.

 ## [Paolo Milan](https://github.com/paolomilan)
+Paolo is currently a senior Computer Science student at the University of South Carolina.
+He has done internships with Youth Digital and Heathwood Hall where he served as a Summer Camp Instructor, with a focus in teaching how to code primarily in Java.
+After graduation, he plans to look for a job in Charlotte.

 ## [Kenny Richardson](https://github.com/kennethr95)